jtreagan/Question-Bank-Creator/README.md

 ## Dependencies

 Note that this app is not yet usable.
-The project is currently being developed in the Rust language and the Linux operating system.
+The project is currently being developed in the Rust language using the Linux operating system.
 It uses the following crates found in the Rust language's crates.io.

    * serde-json
    * fltk-rs